savdagod/TidbytAssistant/README.md

 2. Place your .star file(s) in this folder.
 3. In the *Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.
 4. Enter a unique name in the *Content ID* field.
+5. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***
-5. Enter your device name.
+6. Enter your device name.
 Run the action to add your app to your app rotation.

 ### Deleting app from roation
 #### Use the action TidbytAssistant: Delete